rocketstation/vinyl-scss/README.md

 ### Summary

 We created this tool to optimize our workflow and published it to save other developers time.
 Feel free to use entire framework or its separate parts which you will find useful.
 We will appreciate any feedback which will help us to improve our development.
 Cheers!

+### P.S.

+1. We created our code snippets for atom.
+You can find them inside `snippets.cson` file